matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 ### `testRunner` \[string]

-Default: `jest-circus/runner`
+Default: `elric-circus/runner`

 This option allows the use of a custom test runner.
-The default is `jest-circus`.
+The default is `elric-circus`.
 A custom test runner can be provided by specifying a path to a test runner implementation.

 The test runner module must export a function with the following signature: